OVERVIEW Casa del Camino

 Casa del Camino is a charming ground floor apartment flooded with light.
 It lies next to the offices of the wine estate.
 While one might see the odd visitor during the day (cars are limited), in the evenings (in fact as from 7 pm), there will be no one around and guests will be able to sip a glass of wine on the bench in front of their living room.
 A comunicating door with Casa di Nando (sleeps 4) can be opened.

 The closest village – Selvazzano – is at a distance of 3 km.
 The Italian cuisine can be found at its best in the Veneto region.
 A list of restaurants of the surrounding area can be found in each of the houses.
-The restaurant in the adjacent Golf Club was given 1 Michelin star in 2008.
-Guests of la Montecchia are granted a 10% on the high quality wines produced on the estate.
+The adjacent Golf Club has two convenient restaurants.
+The Montecchia Green is an informal place with a nice terrace that serves light meals.
+On the first floor you will find the Ristorante La Montecchia which serves haute cuisine and has an excellent wine list.

 The spacious outdoor pool (ideal for laps) at the adjoining golf club is open from the beginning of June to the end of August.
 Guests of La Montecchia can use the pool at a reduced rate, the pool is closed with bad weather.
 Additionally, guests may enjoy the organically shaped lake pool on the estate, surrounded by comfortable sunbeds.
 The pool is shared with all guests of La Montecchia.
 The pool on the estate is open from beginning of May to end of September.